guansss/webpack-monkey/README.md

 ### Build

-Run `npm run build`, the final userscript will be generated at `dist/hello.user.js`.
+Run `npm run build`, and the final userscript will be generated at `dist/hello.user.js`.

 The output will be like this: